 Like most SEO agencies, I currently provide SEO services to clients on a monthly subscription model.
 Some Australian SEO agencies will cost as little as $200 a month, while some overseas agencies will charge even less.
-Most reputable agencies will charge $1000 per month at a minimum.
-Anything below $1000 per month and I would seriously question how they plan to get results, pay staff and business costs with such a small monthly SEO budget.
+Most reputable agencies will charge $700 per month at a minimum for an industry which is relatively low in competition.
+Anything below $700 per month and I would seriously question how they plan to get results, pay staff and business costs with such a small monthly SEO budget.

 As a business owner myself, I understand cost is an essential factor for any business.
 A lot of companies do look at SEO as an expense to their business where really, it’s an investment.
 When you look at it from the perspective of making $5 (or potentially more) for every $1 you spent, would you consider that an expense or investment?
 It’s often not until businesses start seeing results that they realise just how powerful SEO can be for their business and how it truly is an investment towards their business growth.
 Of course, if you engage in cheap SEO, it will be far from an investment.
 You can find out read more about why cheap SEO isn’t going to help you in another article I’ve written.

 If you would like more information on my SEO fee structure, you can also find that here.

 A rule of thumb is 12 months at a minimum.